 The moment Edward started going on about what a creationist he is was the final nail in the coffin.

 I may read the other books someday just to see if they get any better, and out of sheer curiosity.
 I have a lot of better books to read before then though.
-And the thought of having to read the other three somewhat feels me with dread.
+And the thought of having to read the other three somewhat fills me with dread.